 After you make a gift to Oregon Humanities, if you make a matching gift of the same amount to the Oregon Cultural Trust, you can get your whole match back in the form of a cultural tax credit on your state tax returns.

-Oregon Humanities is proud to be one of five statewide partners of the Cultural Trust, which means that we receive a percentage of the funds distributed by the Trust each year to support our statewide programming, including Oregon Humanities magazine, the Conversation Project, Think & Drink, and more.
+Oregon Humanities is proud to be one of five statewide partners of the Cultural Trust, which means that we receive a percentage of the funds distributed by the Trust each year to support our statewide programming, including Oregon Humanities magazine, the Conversation Project, Consider This, and more.